Chancellor Williams: The Destruction of Black Civilization

 In 1971/1974, Williams published his major work, The Destruction of Black Civilization: Great Issues of a Race Between 4500 B.C. and 2000 A.D..
 The following year, the book received an award from the Black Academy of Arts and Letters (BAAL), founded in New York in 1969.
-He asserted the validity of the Black Egyptian hypothesis and that Ancient Egypt was predominantly a black civilization.
+Williams asserted the validity of the Black Egyptian hypothesis and that Ancient Egypt was predominantly a black civilization.
 Williams' central thesis is that Egypt, particularly Upper Egypt constituted the Northern boundary of a larger Ethiopian empire rooted in Napata and Kerma.
 Further, Williams asserts the king Narmer unifies Upper and Lower Egypt by compelling political unity among 'Asiatics' then resident in the Nile Delta.
-He further asserts in Chapter III, Egypt: The Rise and Fall of Black Civilization, that the name "Egyptian" becomes a referent to the children of Africans and Asians who reside throughout the country, rather than to either Africans or Asiatics residing at the respective ends of the Nile Valley and beyond (pg.
-103). at the UNESCO "Symposium on the Peopling of Ancient Egypt and the Deciphering of the Meroitic Script" in Cairo in 1974.

-Mainstream scholars have abandoned the notion that traditional, racial categories can be applied to Ancient Egypt; they maintain that, despite the phenotypic diversity of Ancient and present-day Egyptians, applying modern notions of black or white races to ancient Egypt is anachronistic.
+He further asserts in Chapter III, Egypt: The Rise and Fall of Black Civilization, that the name "Egyptian" becomes a referent to the children of Africans and Asians who reside throughout the country, rather than to either Africans or Asiatics residing at the respective ends of the Nile Valley and beyond (p.
+103).
+(Note: Scholars have criticized the notion that traditional, racial categories can be applied to Ancient Egypt, maintaining that, despite the phenotypic diversity of Ancient and present-day Egyptians, applying modern notions of black or white races to ancient Egypt is anachronistic.
 In addition, scholars reject the notion, implicit in the notion of a black or white Egypt hypothesis, that Ancient Egypt was racially homogeneous; instead, skin color varied between the peoples of Lower Egypt, Upper Egypt, and Nubia, who in various eras rose to power in Ancient Egypt.
 Within Egyptian history, despite multiple foreign invasions, the demographics were not shifted substantially by large migrations.
-Although, various scholars have argued that the origins of the Egyptian civilization derived from communities which emerged in both the Saharan and Sudanese regions of the Nile Valley.
+Even so, various scholars have argued that the origins of the Egyptian civilization derived from communities which emerged in both the Saharan and Sudanese regions of the Nile Valley.)